philanc/luanacha/README.md

 Major features and differences with the NaCl library:

-* Authenticated encryption with Chacha20 stream encryption and Poly1305 MAC,
+* Authenticated encryption with Chacha20 stream encryption (more precisely Xchacha20, ie. Chacha with a 24-byte nonce) and Poly1305 MAC,
 * Curve25519-based key exchange and public key encryption,
 * Blake2b hash function,
 * Ed25519-based signature function using Blake2b hash instead of sha512,